Aquatic Center Policies

 - No running, boisterous, or rough play

-- No person under the influence of a controlled substance may use the pool
+- No person under the influence of a controlled substance will be allowed into the facility

 - No tobacco, smoking, or vaping